hgs13/EDA_Final_Project_2020/Metadata/README.md

 This repository is for the Environmental Data Analytics final project in data visualization and analysis at Duke University in Spring 2020.

 ## Summary
-This project is to analyze the migration patterns of residents of coal counties in central Appalachia from the years 2000 to 2017.
+This project seeks to analyze the migration patterns of residents of coal counties in central Appalachia from the years 2000 to 2017.
 Two "coal counties" serve as a case study for migration in central Appalachia: Harlan County, Kentucky and Dickenson County, Virginia.
 Harlan County serves as a "Boom Bust" county, meaning the county experienced a coal production boom in 2000 and a coal production bust in 2010.
 Dickenson, on the other hand, is a "Bust Bust" county, where the county experienced a coal production bust in 2000 and did not recover by 2010.

-An important portion of understanding migration in Appalachia is investigating the mine closures within the coal counties.
-As such, this project creates and analyzes a visualization of mine closures in Harlan and Dickenson counties between the years 2000 and 2011.
-The data analysis of the number of mine closures as well as the location of the closures could be indicative of migration within the central Appalachian region.
+An important portion of understanding migration in Appalachia is investigating the mine operations within the coal counties.
+As such, this project creates and analyzes a visualization of mine production and employee in Harlan and Dickenson counties between the years 2000 and 2011.
+The data analysis of the coal production and the number of employees in coal mines in each county could be indicative of migration patterns within the central Appalachian region.

 ## Investigators
 Hannah Smith